 Simple things like cleaning and stocking the bar before the usual hustle hour, tidying after customers leave, and learning repeatable orders are practical to learn early.
 It helps you swing into a rhythm no matter how hectic things get.
 So, build a routine as you get familiar with your environment.

 Successful bartenders are those who are always ready to learn.

 Even if you’re just starting out, if you want to go beyond just serving classic cocktails, it pays to beef up your skills and learn mixology.

 Impress your patrons with your impressive repertoire in cocktail making.
 Mixology teaches you drink history and techniques on how to add a twist to classic cocktail favorites by building on your understanding of ingredients and flavor profiles.

 Being a cocktail specialist can land you a job as chief bartender or bartending manager if you have prior bartending experience.
 You can also work as a consultant and help businesses develop better bar menus.

 Now that you’ve learned the essential bartending tips, it’s time to take the next step.
 A bartending license may not be required in all states but some businesses might still ask you to obtain a bartending certification and learn basic alcohol awareness.

-Check out Serving Alcohol’s bartending license courses and get yours in less than 3 hours.
+Check out Serving Alcohol’s bartending license courses and get yours in just a few hours.